 The Student Wellbeing Co-ordinators at Lilydale High School are Robert Webb and Jane Robbins.
+Kate Fisher, Shannen Bayley and Candice Richards are also part of the Wellbeing team.

 Student resilience and wellbeing are essential for both academic and social development, and are optimised by safe, supportive and respectful learning environments.